hantsy/spring-reactive-sample/docs/data-r2dbc.md

     <scope>runtime</scope>
 </dependency>
 ```
-In a Spring Boot project, the Spring boot starter `spring-boot-starter-data-r2dbc` will auto-configure all necessary facilities to get the r2dbc work.
+In a Spring Boot based project, the `spring-boot-starter-data-r2dbc`  starter will auto-configure all necessary facilities to get the r2dbc work.

 In a none Spring Boot project,  you can configure R2dbc manually by declaring a custom `AbstractR2dbcConfiguration`.